 Make sure to read the entire article before you start painting.
 There are some tips and tricks at the end.

 How to paint a room.

 I have painted and repainted every room in my house.
 Yes, me!
 I’ve done it all on my own.
-It’s one of the most inexpensive ways to decorate and redecorate your house.
+It’s one of the most inexpensive diy projects you can do!

 The first time I painted, I thought it would be easy.
 Boy, was I wrong.
 I thought I would just grab a roller and get to work and wasn’t prepared at all.
 I feel I’m an expert now!

 - Drop cloth- I have an old sheet that I use for small spaces and a canvas cloth for bigger spaces.